Learning to detect continuous gravitational waves: an open data-analysis competition: Competition results

 The performance of the competition's top-10 solutions is summarized using a ROC curve in Fig.~\ref{fig:final_roc}, which shows the false-dismissal probability $\pfd$ of a pipeline (or, equivalently, the detection probability $1 - \pfd$) as a function of false-positive probability $\pfp$.
 The false-positive probability $\pfp$ is defined as the fraction of noise samples that get classified as a signal; the false-dismissal probability $\pfd$ corresponds to the fraction of signal samples that get classified as noise.

-All solutions in the top 10 leaderboard produce an AUC above the value reported by the SOAP reference submission in Sec.~\ref{sec:soap}, implying that all pipelines introduce cogent information into their assumptions when compared to an agnostic search.
+All solutions in the top 10 leaderboard produce an AUC above the value reported by the \texttt{SOAP} reference submission in Sec.~\ref{sec:soap}.
+This indicates that all pipelines introduce cogent information into their assumptions when compared to an agnostic search, as previously discussed.

-The AUC score, however, aggregates results computed from the complete dataset across multiple false-positive probabilities.
+The AUC score, however, aggregates results computed from the complete dataset, which contains signals with different SNRS, across multiple false-positive probabilities.
 As a result, there is no single solution that dominates across all false-positive probabilities.
-Also, the fact that signals with different SNRs are combined together makes a direct comparison with standard CW search methods difficult.
+To more directly compare to standard CW search methods, we present results as a function of SNR in Sec.~\ref{sec:cw_interpretation}.